Power186/CatImagesApp/README.md

 - Click Code -> Click Download zip folder
 - Make sure you have latest Xcode version, 14.1
 - Open folder with Xcode

+## BUILD
+- In Xcode, select Simulator type (recommended iPhone 14)
+- In Xcode, click the play button to launch the application in the simulator.